NYPL/engineering-general/standards/postmortems.md

 The post-mortem SHOULD be done as soon as possible _after_ the incident and SHOULD be done as a collaboration between engineers, managers, and parties affected.

 Post-mortems are *blameless*.
 We're all human and make mistakes.
-At NYPL we want to encourage an [engineering culture](../culture/values.md#not-shaming-or-blaming) of experimentation, learning, continuous improvement, and make room for mistakes.
+At NYPL we want to encourage an [engineering culture](../culture/values.md#not-shaming-or-blaming) of experimentation, learning, continuous improvement, and making room for mistakes.
 We celebrate our post-mortems.

 _More learning about post-mortems:_